MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 1. Sign in to the [GitHub Codespaces dashboard](https://github.com/codespaces).

-1. Locate your currently running codespaces sourced from the [`Azure-Samples//contoso-creative-writer`](https://github.com/Azure-Samples/contoso-creative-writer) GitHub repository.
+1. Locate your currently running codespace sourced from the [`Azure-Samples//contoso-creative-writer`](https://github.com/Azure-Samples/contoso-creative-writer) GitHub repository.

 1. Open the context menu for the codespace and select **Delete**.